barryburgle/daygame-app/README.md

   <img src="https://i.ibb.co/q0mdc4Z/get-it-on-github.png" alt="Get it on Github" height="80">
 </a>

+## Updates

+You can get notified when a new update is available simply installing [Obtainium](https://github.com/ImranR98/Obtainium), searching the Daygame app or adding the current page url in its "Add App" page.

 ## Features
 - [x] `Input screen` Session import with date, start hour, end hour, sets, conversations, contacts, sticking points
 - [x] `Output screen` Charts for: